tommyettinger/anim8-gdx/README.md

     - This is more faithful to the original error diffusion algorithm, which may explain why it looks better that Floyd-Steinberg (DIFFUSION) much of the time.
     - Artifacts tend to be 45-degree lines, if they show up at all.
     - Because this doesn't introduce extra noise, it will look very good with larger palettes, since the dithering should bring the colors to where they should be and not where the noise would offset them.
+  - OCEANIC
+    - A slight tweak on BURKES that uses blue noise to make small changes to the error diffusion pattern.
+    - This mostly is an improvement on existing dithers when BURKES has noticeable artifacts, but it is rather good in general, as well.
+    - Where diagonal artifacts would have appeared with BURKES, this tends to show soft/fuzzy noise, but not over a large area.
+    - If no significant issues are found with OCEANIC, it may become the default dither, because it has a good balance of softness and accuracy.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN and LOAF have obvious square grids.